Admission to the College

 Requests for deferred admission must be submitted by August 1 and approved by the Office of Admissions.
 Deferred admission may be requested for up to 4 semesters.
-Deferred admission is not intended to allow students to begin or continue their college career elsewhere, though students may take a limited number of courses as a part-time student during their deferred admission period.
-Westminster assumes that any academic work pursued during the deferred admission period will be at an academic level consistent with or above the student's academic performance record with which they gained acceptance to Westminster College.
+Deferred admission is not intended to allow students to begin or continue their university career elsewhere, though students may take a limited number of courses as a part-time student during their deferred admission period.
+Westminster assumes that any academic work pursued during the deferred admission period will be at an academic level consistent with or above the student's academic performance record with which they gained acceptance to Westminster University.
 Students must submit all transcripts from college-level coursework completed during the deferred admission period.
-The college reserves the right to reverse a prior admissions decision based on poor results of academic work completed during the deferred admission period.
+The university reserves the right to reverse a prior admissions decision based on poor results of academic work completed during the deferred admission period.

 Prior to their return, students must confirm their intention to enroll by submitting a second non-refundable tuition deposit of $500.
 Learn more about deferred enrollment and gap year.

-To be considered for enrollment at the college, international students must meet the same admissions requirements as domestic students in addition to other specific international requirements.
+To be considered for enrollment at the university, international students must meet the same admissions requirements as domestic students in addition to other specific international requirements.
 International students must submit the following materials to the Office of Admissions: